SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_CHK_SEARCH

-This view assembles the names, coordinates and various elevations that can be used when examining issues with, for example, water level surfaces (e.g. the presence of bulleys)
+This view assembles the names, coordinates and various elevations that can be used when examining issues with, for example, water level surfaces (e.g. the presence of bulleys).

+#### V_SYS_CHK_SEARCH_LIDR

+The LOC_ID from which coordinates are to be accessed when searching within the database for nearby locations.
+This value is stored in the S_CONSTANT table using the CONST_NAME [SYS_SEARCH_LOC_ID].

+Note that the default LOC_ID is arbitrary.

 #### V_SYS_CHK_SEARCH_XYR

 This is a pre-defined routine that allow the user to search within a specified distance (as determined by [SYS_SEARCH_RADIUS]) from specified coordinates (as set by [SYS_SEARCH_XY]).
-Note that both of these constands are found in S_CONSTANT; the latter makes use of both VALF (for the x-coordinate) and VALF2 (for the y-coordinate).
+Note that both of these constants are found in S_CONSTANT; the latter makes use of both VALF (for the x-coordinate) and VALF2 (for the y-coordinate).
 These would need to be set by the user in advance of using this view.

 Note that this was originally created as a means by which to check on locations based upon a given coordinate in order to fix errors in the calculation of the average water level.
+The default coordinates are arbitrary.

 #### V_SYS_CHK_SPEC_CAP_CALC